wcmc-its/ReCiter-Publication-Manager/README.md

 1. Clone the repository to a local folder using `git clone https://github.com/wcmc-its/ReCiter-Publication-Manager.git`
 1. In Terminal, navigate to local directory where the repository is installed
 1. Enter `docker build -t reciter/pub-manager .`
+1. Navigate to local directory/config/local.js and update the endpoint with appropriate endpoint for reciter and reciter pubmed and save the file.
 1. Enter `docker run -d -p 3000:3000 reciter/pub-manager`
 1. Let's see what is happening in the logs as we make changes to our application.
    1. We need to find the randomly assigned name of our instance.